venkit07/ceu-arduino/README.md

 Céu is a programming language developed using Lua.
 Céu is a concurrent and reactive programming language that offers a safer and higher-level alternative to C.
 Céu supports synchronous concurrency with shared memory and deterministic execution.

 Céu has a small memory footprint and integrates seamlessly with C. The two main peculiarities of Céu are the synchronous execution model and the use of organisms as abstractions.
 Céu is a language for real-time concurrency with complex control specifications, but not for algorithm-intensive or distributed applications.
 Céu has been developed to be compatible with many platforms including Arduino and Android.
-The Céu-in-a-Box environment gives an easy to use readily avaialbe environment.
+The Céu-in-a-Box environment gives an easy to use readily available environment.

 Céu is pretty much easy to learn once we get a hold of it.
 I learnt most of it on the go with the guidance of my mentor.
 The manual of the language given in the website is very helpful and decribes most of the aspects of the language and its usage.
 Still, parts of the manual is still under development.
 Those parts were described to me by my mentor.
 There are a lot of programs written in Céu for SDL and arduino platforms which are sufficiently documented and are helpful to learn the concepts not described in the manual.

   **2.2 Gameduino 2**